blankworker1/SOLARMINER_ONE/README.md

 ## Status

-SolarMiner One is currently in its reference implementation and pilot deployment phase.
+OpenSolar One is currently in its reference implementation and pilot deployment phase.

 The immediate goal is to: